hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

     --json=true
     ```

-Provide an operation by operation trace of the command in JSON when set to true.
+When set to `true`, provides an operation-by-operation trace of the command in JSON.
+The default is `false`.

 Set to `true` for EVM Lab Fuzzing.
-Whether or not `json` is set, a summary JSON object is printed to standard output for each
+Whether or not `json` is set, a summary JSON object is printed to standard output for each state
-state test executed.
+test executed.

 #### `nomemory`